Patchonn/discord.py/README.rst

 - Modern Pythonic API using ``async`` and ``await``.
 - Proper rate limit handling.
-- 100% coverage of the supported Discord API.
+- Actual 100% coverage of the supported Discord API (as of writing this :^).
 - Optimised in both speed and memory.

 Installing